Equine Therapy Vancouver Island Bodywork Osteopathy Quarter Horse

 Equine Therapy approach

-She has completed Level 1 & 2 in Cranial-Sacral Therapy through EQTherapeutics.
+She has completed Level 1 and 2 in Cranialsacral Therapy through EQTherapeutics, deepening her understanding of subtle nervous system dynamics and somatic regulation.

-Learn more about the horse’s nervous system and Julia’s approach to work with it here.
+-> Learn more about the horse's nervous system and Julia's approach

 Equine Therapy Vancouver Island Osteopathy Powell River